Expand description

 Ok(cx.number(a + b))

-§Extracting Option
+}§Extracting Option

-It’s also possible to mix Handle
+It’s also possible to mix Handle, Rust types, and even Option for

-handling null
+handling null and undefined.

 fn get_or_default(mut cx: FunctionContext) -> JsResult<JsValue> {